stcmz/Mozo.Fwob/README.md

 // Get the last frame in the file var lastFrame = fwobFile.LastFrame;

-// Get the first frame of a given key in the file var frame = fwobFile.GetFrame(key);
+// Get the frame of a given index in the file var frame = fwobFile.GetFrameAt(index);

-// Get an enumerator for iterating the frames of a given key in the file, in case the key is not unique var frames = fwobFile.GetFrames(key);
+// Get an enumerator for iterating the frames of a given key in the file var frames = fwobFile.GetFrames(key);

+// Get an enumerator for iterating the frames of a given increasing sequence of keys in the file var frames = fwobFile.GetFrames(key1, key2, key3);

-// Get an enumerator for iterating the frames of a given key range [firstKey, lastKey) in the file var frames = fwobFile.GetFrames(firstKey, lastKey);
+// Get an enumerator for iterating the frames of a given key range [firstKey, lastKey) in the file var frames = fwobFile.GetFramesBetween(firstKey, lastKey);

+// Get an enumerator for iterating the frames of a given higher bound (inclusive) in the file var frames = fwobFile.GetFramesBefore(lastKey);

 // Get an enumerator for iterating the frames of a given lower bound (inclusive) in the file var frames = fwobFile.GetFramesAfter(firstKey);

-// Get an enumerator for iterating the frames of a given higher bound (inclusive) in the file var frames = fwobFile.GetFramesBefore(lastKey);
+// Get an enumerator for iterating all the frames in the file var frames = fwobFile.GetAllFrames();
 ```

 ### Write frames